Skip to main content

 3. In Service, select the registered HTTP service.

-4. In Service method, select the required endpoint.
+5. In Service method, select the required endpoint.

-5. Select Populate.
+6. Select Populate.

-6. (Optional) In Hedging Config > Maximum attempts, enter a value for parallel hedged requests to reduce latency.
+7. (Optional) In Hedging Config > Maximum attempts, enter a value for parallel hedged requests to reduce latency.

-Adding HTTP task
+Adding the registered service to an HTTP task

 This method automatically fills in the HTTP task parameters based on the selected service.
 It is recommended if you have already registered your HTTP services in Orkes Conductor.